danielsaidi/KeyboardKitSwiftUI/README.md

 ## About KeyboardKitSwiftUI

 `KeyboardKitSwiftUI` extends [KeyboardKit][KeyboardKit] with SwiftUI support.
-It's temporarily a separate project, since SwiftUI requires iOS 13 and KeyboardKit targets iOS 11.
+It's temporarily a separate project, since SwiftUI requires iOS 13 and KeyboardKit 3.x targets iOS 11.
+It has become a part of the main library in v `4.0`.

-This library will become a part of the main library in v `4.0`, and will then completely replace UIKit, which will no longer be supported.
-[Read more about this decision here.][Post]

 ## Installation